Livingston Manor: History

 Although an English-deeded tract, some sources list Livingston Manor with the patroonships of New Netherland.

 Division of land

 The first division of the estate occurred in 1728 upon the death of Robert Livingston the Elder, who stipulated that his third son, Robert Livingston (1718–1775), be granted 13,000 acre from Livingston Manor's southwest corner, a tract which Robert christened Clermont Manor.

-In 1790, upon the death of the last lord of the manor, Robert Livingston (1708–1790), the remainder of Livingston Manor was divided among his heirs, rather than continue to pass down through primogeniture, as Robert disapproved of his eldest son, who had made many unwise financial decisions and was perennially in debt.
+In 1790, upon the death of the last lord of the manor, Robert Livingston, the remainder of Livingston Manor was divided among the heirs of his four youngest sons, rather than continuing to pass down through primogeniture.
+Robert's eldest living son, Peter R. Livingston (1737–1809), had made many unwise financial decisions and was perennially in debt, and it was feared the estate would end up claimed by his creditors were it passed on to him.

 The inheritors of the estate were all men who had distinguished themselves considerably during and after the American Revolution: